 Read The Beach Find More Fish

-People starting surf fishing just need to learn to read the beach.
+People starting surf fishing just need to learn to read the Delaware beaches.

 The most intimidating thing about surf fishing, besides realizing you are standing on the edge of the Atlantic ocean, trying to not look like and idiot, is catching fish.